symfony/symfony-docs/service_container/alias_private.rst

         # config/services.yaml
         App\Service\OldService:
+            deprecated:
+                package: 'vendor-name/package-name'
+                version: '2.8'
-            deprecated: The "%service_id%" service is deprecated since vendor-name/package-name 2.8 and will be removed in 3.0.
+                message: The "%service_id%" service is deprecated since vendor-name/package-name 2.8 and will be removed in 3.0.

     .. code-block:: xml